-Table 104 Management > File Sharing
+Table 111 Management > File Sharing

-21.5 Accessing Files via the ZyXEL Device
+21.5 Examples of Accessing Files via the ZyXEL Device

 Once you have enabled file sharing and configured a user account for file sharing.
 The USB file storage devices become a part of your file structure.
-There are three ways to start browsing the file storage devices connected to the ZyXEL Device.
+There are several ways to start browsing the file storage devices connected to the ZyXEL Device.